Skip to content

 Visit XAIGATE

-XAIGATE is a 2023-vintage, Garland, Texas-based crypto payment gateway built on a non-custodial, stablecoin-first model.
-Pricing is genuinely best-in-class for the SMB segment — a free plan for the first 500 transactions per month, then 0.2% flat (0.15% on a premium tier), with no setup fees, no monthly minimums, no rolling reserves and free outgoing transactions.
-Coverage spans Bitcoin, Ethereum, BNB Smart Chain, TRON, Solana and Avalanche, with stablecoin support across USDT, USDC, DAI and PYUSD.
-Plugins for WooCommerce, Magento 2, OpenCart, PrestaShop and Drupal let a small e-commerce shop go live in under an hour.
-The non-custodial architecture means XAIGATE never holds merchant funds — players send crypto directly to the merchant's wallet, the gateway just generates the address and notifies the merchant.
-That eliminates counterparty risk on the funds and keeps the fee structure honest.
-The catches are real and they are not small.
-XAIGATE holds no public payments license — no MAS Major Payment Institution, no VARA VASP, no MiCA CASP, no US state money transmitter despite the Texas HQ.
-Its 'MAS-aligned' and 'VARA-aligned' marketing language describes design intent, not regulatory status.
-It has zero gambling licenses, zero published iGaming case studies, no SoftSwiss / EveryMatrix / Slotegrator connectors, and an explicit no-KYC default that is a non-starter for any MGA, UKGC or Isle of Man operator.
-The XGATE utility token presale running alongside the payments brand is a yellow flag for any institutional buyer.
-The retail review record is a single Trustpilot review (3.7/5, positive but N=1).
-For a small Curacao crypto casino or a high-risk e-commerce shop testing crypto deposits at zero capital cost, XAIGATE is on the shortlist.
-For any regulated operator with a real compliance map to defend, look at CoinsPaid (iGaming-specialist with SoftSwiss connector), CoinGate (Lithuanian MiCA CASP) or BVNK (Maltese MiCA + all-50-US-state MTL) instead.
+XAIGATE is a 2023-vintage crypto payment gateway out of Garland, Texas, built on a non-custodial, stablecoin-first model.
+Its pricing is the best in the SMB segment, with a free plan for the first 500 transactions a month, then 0.2% flat (0.15% on a premium tier), no setup fees, no monthly minimums, no rolling reserves and free outgoing transactions.
+Coverage spans Bitcoin, Ethereum, BNB Smart Chain, TRON, Solana and Avalanche, with stablecoin support across USDT, USDC, DAI and PYUSD, and plugins for WooCommerce, Magento 2, OpenCart, PrestaShop and Drupal let a small shop go live in under an hour.
+The non-custodial architecture means XAIGATE never holds merchant funds: players send crypto straight to the merchant's wallet, and the gateway only generates the address and notifies the merchant, which removes counterparty risk on the funds and keeps the fee structure clean.
+The catches are substantial.
+XAIGATE holds no public payments license, with no MAS Major Payment Institution, no VARA VASP, no MiCA CASP and no US state money transmitter despite the Texas HQ, and its 'MAS-aligned' and 'VARA-aligned' marketing describes design intent rather than regulatory status.
+It has no gambling licenses, no published iGaming case studies, no SoftSwiss / EveryMatrix / Slotegrator connectors, and an explicit no-KYC default that rules it out for any MGA, UKGC or Isle of Man operator.
+The XGATE utility-token presale running alongside the payments brand is a yellow flag for any institutional buyer, and the retail review record is a single Trustpilot review (3.7/5, positive but N=1).
+For a small Curacao crypto casino or a high-risk e-commerce shop testing crypto deposits at zero capital cost, XAIGATE belongs on the shortlist.
+For a regulated operator with a real compliance map to defend, the better choices are CoinsPaid (an iGaming specialist with a SoftSwiss connector), CoinGate (a Lithuanian MiCA CASP) or BVNK (Maltese MiCA plus all-50-US-state MTL).

 3.7/5 Trustpilot (1)